Joo Chiat Road: 1985–1995

-1996 - 2007
+1996–2007

 Brothels in central region were removed by the government from 1959 onwards and these brothels have shifted to Geylang.
-The spread of sex industry from Geylang to the surrounding area created a profound effect on the type of business in Joo Chiat Rd in the 90s and early 2000s.
+The shift of the sex industry from Geylang to the surrounding area had a profound effect on the type of businesses in Joo Chiat Road in the 1990s and early 2000s.
 The residents complained to the member of parliament and the police relentlessly raided all the hotels and KTVS and instituted neighborhood watch and whistle blowing systems with countless CCTV along the roads to monitor and arrest any future offenders.
-As a result, Joo Chiat Rd after 2008 rose up to become one of the safest road in Singapore, completely free of vice activities, and it has transformed to one of the hippiest and coolest towns in Singapore, with both rich and young professionals flocking to its savory cafes and restaurants.
+As a result, Joo Chiat Rd after 2008 rose up to become one of the safest roads in Singapore, completely free of vice activities, with both rich and young professionals flocking to its savory cafes and restaurants.
 After 2008, it later became a popular tourist attraction and many tour groups from all over the world travel there to have their memorable photo shoot with the Peranakan conserved houses.
 It carries a rich historical Peranakan colonial architecture and is infused with rich Peranakan culture, as it has the most historical Peranakan buildings in the Katong district.